Reality-Hack-2023/GoFigure/README.md

 ### Team Go Figure
 ### Project Title: A WO(MAN) TURNING INTO A DOT
+A WO(MAN) TURNING INTO A DOT is a self-discovery experience through a journey across dimensions.
+It is an interactive short film made with Tik Tok effects.

 1. <b>Project Concept:</b> <br />
 If we think about Tik Tok as a *cultural product*, it transforms us into others and teleports us to different places through virtual space.
 Drawing from this characteristic of Tik Tok as a medium, we created a story about growth, self-reflection, and the meaning of life using the representation of the journey of a dot traveling across different dimensions.